ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 .. note::

   We reviewed the individual studies included in [Dewey-et-al-2021b]_ to check if any evaluated the effects of SQ-LNS on wasting incidence rather than prevalence ([Dewey-et-al-2021b]_ focused on prevalence).
-We found that the RCTs rarely reported on incidence, but were still able to confirm that those that did had similar findings as our back-calculated incidence values (e.g., [Huybregts-et-al-2019-sqlns]_).
+Few RCTs reported on incidence, but those that did had similar findings as our back-calculated incidence values (e.g., [Huybregts-et-al-2019-sqlns]_).

   None of the RCTs included in [Dewey-et-al-2021b]_ reported on recovery rates.